st143575/steppenwolf.github.io/source/_posts/FREB-TQA.md

 title: >-
   FREB-TQA: A Fine-Grained Robustness Evaluation Benchmark for Table Question Answering
-subtitle: >-
-  Wei Zhou, Mohsen Mesgar, Heike Adel, and Annermarie Friedrich (2024).
-Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers).
 date: 2024-12-03 12:31:48
 tags: [tableQA, benchmark]
 ---

+*Wei Zhou, Mohsen Mesgar, Heike Adel, and Annermarie Friedrich (2024).
+Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers).*

 # What problems does this paper address?
 The evaluation of the robustness of architecturally different TQA systems against various types of perturbations on the input table.